scionproto/scion/demo/file_transfer/README.md

 The SCION-IP gateway on the sending side is configured to use either one or two paths, respectively.

-The off-the-shelf file transfer application ([bbcp](https://github.com/eeertekin/bbcp)) opens several TCP connections to transfer the data.
+In practice, we would use an off-the-shelf file transfer application like ([bbcp](https://github.com/eeertekin/bbcp)) or [GridFTP](https://en.wikipedia.org/wiki/GridFTP) which open several TCP connections to transfer the data.
 Those connections are then spread by the gateway among the two paths.

+For practical reasons (bundling bbcp into the demo containers is a bit painful), we only simulate the file transfer in this demo using the network bandwidth measurement tool `iperf3`.
+The resulting effect is identical.